 Loading...

-There are several boating magazine’s that go into details on trawlers.
-PassageMaker, Yachting, Sea, Pacific Yachting, Ocean Navigator, Soundings, Power and Motoryacht, and Power Cruising are all great resources.
-Pick up an issue of each, pour through the contents and get a feel for that magazines style and then subscribe to publications that speak to your interests.
-As you delve deeper into trawlers, articles and advertisements will help you determine which “brand” you find the most appealing and appropriate for your cruising plans.
+There are several boating magazines that go into details on trawlers.
+PassageMaker, Yachting, Pacific Yachting, Ocean Navigator, Soundings, Southern Boating and Power and Motoryacht to name a few great resources.
+Pick up an issue of each, pour through the contents and get a feel for that magazines’ style and then subscribe to publications that speak to your interests.
+As you delve deeper into trawlers; articles and advertisements will help you determine which “brand” you find the most appealing and appropriate for your cruising plans.

 Selene 53

 Reading about trawlers in print or online should pique your interest and give you a knowledgeable foundation, but there is nothing more convincing than getting aboard a trawler and seeing for yourself exactly what they are all about.
-Every year, around the world, there are dozens of boat shows that provide this opportunity.
+Every year, around the world, there are dozens of boat shows and similar events that provide this opportunity.
+We are large supporters of the TrawlerFest event series hosted by PassageMaker magazine.
 When you get ready to board trawlers you are considering buying, here are some things to think about:

 • How do you physically fit in the living and working spaces?